 Location search

-When location search is enabled, users search for listings by searching for a specific place, like a country, city, or street.
-You can also enable keyword filtering on location based searches to support both location and keyword search.
+When location search is enabled, users can find listings by entering a place such as a country, city, street or postal code.
+You can also enable keyword filtering when location search is enabled, allowing users to combine location and keyword search.

 Keyword search